 Move #2: Add one or more of these streaming services

-Sling: For $20 a month, stream more than 30 channels, including ESPN, CNN, HGTV, Disney and Comedy Central.
-You can try out the service free for seven days.
-There are no long-term contracts.
+Sling TV: For $20 a month, stream more than 30 channels like ESPN, CNN, HGTV, Disney and Comedy Central.
+You can try out the live TV streaming service free for seven days.
+Several new live TV streaming services have bundles starting at about $40.

 Hulu: Although it may seem similar to Netflix, Hulu offers a lot of TV shows, including episodes from the current season available the next day.
-The limited commercials plan is $7.99 a month and the no commercials plan is $11.99 a month.
-New subscribers get one week free.
+The limited commercials plan is $7.99 a month.
+You can pay $11.99 per month for a plan with no commercials.
+Hulu also has a free trial period.

 Amazon Video: Amazon Prime members probably signed up for the free two-day shipping, but you might as well take advantage of the TV shows and movies included with your membership.
-Like Netflix, Amazon is putting a lot of focus on expanding its lineup of original series.
-Amazon Prime costs $99 a year or $10.99 a month.
+Like Netflix, Amazon is putting a lot of focus on expanding its lineup of original content.
+Amazon Prime costs $99 a year or $12.99 a month.

 Your next step